paulkarpenko/us-code-ui/uscode/title-30-mineral-lands-and-mining/chapter-025-surface-mining-control-and-reclamation.md

 (3) **Report to Congress on allocations**

-  (A) *In general* — Not later than 6 years after the date on which the first allocation to States and Indian Tribes is made under paragraph (1), the Secretary of the Interior shall submit to Congress a report that describes any progress made under this section in addressing outstanding reclamation needs under subsection (a) or (b) of section 403 or section 410 of the Surface Mining Control and Reclamation and Act of 1977 ([30 U.S.C.
+  (A) *In general* — Not later than 6 years after the date on which the first allocation to States and Indian Tribes is made under paragraph (1), the Secretary of the Interior shall submit to Congress a report that describes any progress made under this section in addressing outstanding reclamation needs under subsection (a) or (b) of section 403 or section 410 of the Surface Mining Control and Reclamation and 11 So in original.
+The word “and” probably should not appear.
+Act of 1977 ([30 U.S.C.
 1233](./chapter-025-surface-mining-control-and-reclamation.md#section-1233), 1240).

   (B) *Input* — The Secretary of the Interior shall—